equill/syscat/README.md

 ### IPAM (IP Address Management) API

-Some things warrant their own API, such as creating and removing IP subnets and addresses.

 While nothing actually _stops_ you using the Raw API to add, change and remove subnets and addresses, it's a tedious and error-prone process, especially if you add and remove subnets by hand - finding the parent subnet, moving the new child subnets and addresses under a new mid-level subnet, and doing all that in reverse when you remove them.